 Until 1960, horse races were part of Oktoberfest in Germany, but the races ended in 1960 and now Oktoberfest is more about German beer, food, music, and dancing.
 What better food to celebrate this time of year than with something Bavarian?

 Cherry sauce makes the perfect adornment.
-Actually, if you want to take this dish one step further, you can make it a “Black Forest” Bavarian Cream by adding dark chocolate shavings as garnish on top of the cherry sauce immediately before serving.
+Actually, if you want to take this dish one step further, you can make a “Black Forest” version by adding dark chocolate shavings as garnish on top of the cherry sauce immediately before serving.
 Bliss.

 What is Bavarian Cream?

-Also called crème bavaroise or just bavarois, this is a pudding-like dessert thickened with eggs and gelatin with whipped cream folded in.
+Also called crème bavaroise or just bavarois, this is a creamy pudding-like dessert that is traditionally thickened with eggs and gelatin with whipped cream folded in.

-Bavarian Cream is not to be confused with pudding, which is thickened with cornstarch or flour.
+However, Bavarian cream is not to be confused with pudding, which is thickened with cornstarch or flour.
 And it’s different from custard, which is only thickened with egg yolks.

 Ingredients